OnlyImmutable/OnlyImmutable/README.md

 - Data and security
 - Gaming

-Jake is currently working on <a href="https://www.immutable3.com/" target="_blank" style="color: #672FED">Immutable3</a>, a UK based Web 3.0 company founded in 2022 developing a unique and secure NFT driven digital identification platform allowing consumers worldwide to create a secure and trustworthy digital identity for control and ownership over their data.
+Jake is currently working on <a href="https://www.immutable3.com/" target="_blank" style="color: #672FED">Immutable3</a>, a UK based Web 3.0 & AI company founded in 2022 developing an all in one platform for photographers, videographers, and studios to shape the future of visual storytelling.
+Showcase work, attract clients, and seamlessly manage the end-to-end process.

 # **Social media**